Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 4. Selected Connect to git hub.
 5. Entered the name of the repo from GitHub I wanted to use.
 6. Once linked to git hub selected 'settings'.
-7. Selected 'reveal config vars'
+7. Selected 'reveal config vars'.
 8. On the config vars menu added all my environment variables including secret key.
 9. Selected 'deploy' from menu and enabled automatic deploys.
 10. Site automatically deploys when new code is pushed up to GitHub.